 Soft Tissue Injuries of the Maxillofacial Region

 When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
 In addition to the obvious concern of providing a repair which yields the best cosmetic result possible.
 Care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands and salivary ducts (or outflow channels).
 Drs.
-Kienle, Steinkeler and Gunawardena are highly trained oral and maxillofacial surgeons with vast experience and knowledge proficient at diagnosing and treating all types of facial lacerations.
+Kienle, Steinkeler, Gunawardena and Inverso are highly trained oral and maxillofacial surgeons with vast experience and knowledge proficient at diagnosing and treating all types of facial lacerations.

 Bone Injuries of the Maxillofacial Region